grasslandnetwork/cliptions/README.md

 # realmir

-A decentralized prediction game where players compete to guess how an AI Agent will caption a specific future frame in a live video stream.
+Predict how an AI Agent will caption upcoming frames from live video streams.
+Players compete for crypto rewards based on prediction accuracy.

 ### Index
 - [Gameplay](#gameplay)